MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity-gettopfieldsofstudy.md

 **Return value**

 Returns a IEnumerable of `Tuple<long,float>`.
-The first item is a field of study entity ID defined in MAG.
+The first item is a field of study id defined in MAG.
 The second item is the similarity score between the input string and the field of study.

 **Examples**